cybertraining-dsc/fa20-523-314/project/project.md

 This file contains the weather conditions of that particular day.
 It has 19 features and 1553 instances.
 Figure 2 shows retrieval and first few rows and columns of this file.

 ![Figure 2](https://github.com/cybertraining-dsc/fa20-523-314/blob/master/project/images/Fig%203.png "Figure 2")
-Units of features are given as below:
+Units of features are given as follows:

 * Temperature    - F deg
 * Dew Point      - F deg
 * Humidity       - %age